-$1 \\ 2 \\ 3 \\ 4 \\ 5 \\ 6 \\ 7 \\ 8 \\ 9 \\ 10 \\ 11 \\ 12 \\ 14 \\ 15 \\ 16 \\ 17 \\ 18 \\ 9 \\ 20 \\ 21 \\ 22 \\ 22 \\ 22 \\ 22 \\ 22 \\ 22$ Amending the act of July 31, 1968 (P.L.805, No.247), entitled, as amended, "An act to empower cities of the second class A, and third class, boroughs, incorporated towns, townships of the first and second classes including those within a county of the second class and counties of the second through eighth classes, individually or jointly, to plan their development and to govern the same by zoning, subdivision and land development ordinances, planned residential development and other ordinances, by official maps, by the reservation of certain land for future public purpose and by the acquisition of such land; to promote the conservation of energy through the use of planning practices and to promote the effective utilization of renewable energy sources; providing for the establishment of planning commissions, planning departments, planning committees and zoning hearing boards, authorizing them to charge fees, make inspections and hold public hearings; providing for mediation; providing for transferable development rights; providing for appropriations, appeals to courts and penalties for violations; and repealing acts and parts of acts," further providing for definitions, for comprehensive plans and for compliance by counties; providing for proposed ordinances; and further providing for impact 21 comprehensive plans and for compliance by counties; providing 22 for proposed ordinances; and further providing for impact 23 fees and for transportation capital improvement plans.
-24 The General Assembly of the Commonwealth of Pennsylvania known as the Pennsylvania Municipalities Planning Code, 1 reenacted and amended December 21, 1988 (P.L.1329, No.170) and 2 3 added June 22, 2000 (P.L.483, No.67), are amended and the 4 subsection is amended by adding definitions to read: 5 Section 107.
-Definitions. -- (a) The following words and phrases when used in this act shall have the meanings given to 6 7 them in this subsection unless the context clearly indicates otherwise: 8
+Amending the act of July 31, 1968 (P.L.805, No.247), entitled, as amended, "An act to empower cities of the second class A, and third class, boroughs, incorporated towns, townships of 3 the first and second classes including those within a county of the second class and counties of the second through eighth classes, individually or jointly, to plan their development and to govern the same by zoning, subdivision and land development ordinances, planned residential development and 8 other ordinances, by official maps, by the reservation of 9 certain land for future public purpose and by the acquisition 10 of such land; to promote the conservation of energy through 11 the use of planning practices and to promote the effective 12 utilization of renewable energy sources; providing for the 13 establishment of planning commissions, planning departments, 14 15 planning committees and zoning hearing boards, authorizing them to charge fees, make inspections and hold public 16 hearings; providing for mediation; providing for transferable 17 development rights; providing for appropriations, appeals to 18 courts and penalties for violations; and repealing acts and 19 parts of acts," further providing for definitions, for 20 comprehensive plans and for compliance by counties; providing 21 for proposed ordinances; and further providing for impact 22 fees and for transportation capital improvement plans.
+23 24 The General Assembly of the Commonwealth of Pennsylvania 25 hereby enacts as follows: 26 Section 1.
+The definitions of "public infrastructure area," "public infrastructure services" and "rural resource area" in 27 section 107(a) of the act of July 31, 1968 (P.L.805, No.247),